Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/LegalIdentities.md

 </iq>
 ```

-Acknowledgement of reciept of request and initiation of approval process.
+Acknowledgement of reciept of request and initiation of approval process:

 ```xml
 <iq type='result'